dinostheo/koa-setup/README.md

 Basic koa mongoose testable setup with example endpoint.

 ## Intro
 This is a koa mongoose setup that I came up while learning koa.
-Feel free to use it you like it, or if you think that some things could be or should be better, write an issue or send a pull request.
+Feel free to use it if you like it, or if you think that some things could be or should be better, write an issue or send a pull request.

 ## Configuration
 This setup expects configuration `config/config.js` for the port and the database uri.
 The following example configuration is for development and test environment, but it could be expanded for a production environment in a similar fashion.